Kodybrd01/practice-repo/flpoly_student.md

-## First Name Last Name
+## Kody Byrd

-### Term Year
+### 2022

 DSBA student at [Florida Polytechnic University](https://www.floridapoly.edu) currently enrolled in:

-- Course 1
+- Introduction to Computation and Programming

-- Course 2
+- Introduction to Data Science

-- Course 3
+- Python for Data Analytics

-- Course 4
+- Analytic Geometry and Calcus 1

 **Hobbies:**

 I am _passionate about_:

-- Thing 1
+- History

-- Thing 2
+- Video Games

-- Thing 3 as shown in this website <https://www.floridapoly.edu>
+- Robotics as shown in this website <https://www.floridapoly.edu>

 ***

-> Last modified: YYYY/MM/DD
+> Last modified: 2022/08/31